 Latin-American woman, accordionist and ecofeminist.
-Lawyer from The Pontifical Catholic University of Ecuador, specialist in Human Rights and Critical Legal Studies from The Latin-American Council of Social Sciences and student of the specialization in Politics of Climate Change, biodiversity and ecosystem services at The Simon Bolivar Andean University.
-Since her adolescence, Lucia has worked for social and environmentalist movements with focus con human rights, gender and intergenerationality.
-Her core research is based in political ecology and works as professional volunteer at ReciVeci.
+A lawyer from The Pontifical Catholic University of Ecuador, a specialist in human rights and critical legal studies from The Latin-American Council of Social Sciences and student of the specialization in politics of climate change, biodiversity and ecosystem services at The Simon Bolivar Andean University.
+Since her adolescence, Lucia has worked for social and environmentalist movements with focus con human rights, gender and intergenerationally.
+Her core research is based on political ecology and works as a professional volunteer at ReciVeci.
 Her passion: equality in diversity.
 Her motto: “sentipensante” a Latin-American way of living known as “feeling-thinking”.

 As a millennial, woman and Latin American lawyer, I am fond of tackling climate change by promoting local alternatives of resilience, adaptation and mitigation, which could be enhanced in national and local policy.
 Mainly, I arrive to the Women for Climate (W4C) community with a new focus on inclusive recycling, as professional volunteer of the citizenship initiative ReciVeci, which involves the worthy role of women waste pickers.